DohmBoyOG/GuiBuilder/README.md

 # Introduction

-GuiBuilder is a Roblox gui development plugin that allows predefined "GuiActions" to be assigned to input events of gui elements.
+GuiBuilder is a Roblox static gui development plugin that allows predefined "GuiActions" to be assigned to input events of gui elements.

 ## Design goals: